Water Protection Program

 Additional information regarding selected qualifying watersheds can be found in Section VIII of the Request for Proposals and in the applications forms.

 Federal funding allocated under Section 319 (h) of the Clean Water Act are available to public institutions of higher education, units or sub-units of government, and non-profit organizations with demonstrated 501(c)(3) status.
 These funds are administered by the Department of Natural Resources.
-Applicants must provide proof of not-for-profit status with the application packet.
-Please reference the request for proposal for a complete explanation regarding eligibility and other requirements.

 By applying for this award, the applicant verifies that it, its board of directors, and all principals are currently in compliance with all state and federal environmental laws and court orders issued pursuant to those laws, and that all environmental violations have been resolved at the time of this application.Funding will be based upon performance.
 Funding restrictions will occur if projects fall behind on their scheduled milestones.
 If a project is not meeting their milestone deadlines, a reduction of funding will occur.